Chain Letter (film): Release

-Chain Letter would undergo numerous delays before the film's official premiere, with several announced release dates that were later cancelled.
+Chain Letter went through numerous delays before its official premiere, with several announced release dates that were cancelled.

-On November 8, 2009 it was announced that New Films International had bought rights to distribute Chain Letter worldwide, with the intention of developing it into a potential franchise.
+On November 8, 2009, it was announced that New Films International had bought rights to distribute Chain Letter worldwide, with the intention of developing it into a potential franchise.
 It was also reported that New Films intended to give the film a theatrical release in the United States the following year.
-The film was originally set to be released theatrically on May 21, 2010, however, it was later announced that the film would receive a limited theatrical release in six major cities in the United States on August 6, 2010. intended release was once again later pushed back to an undetermined date.
+The film was originally set to be released theatrically on May 21, 2010, however, it was later announced that it would only receive a limited theatrical release in six US cities, on August 6, 2010, but the release was once again pushed back.
 The film would eventually premiere in a limited number of theaters on October 1, 2010.
-It would become one of several horror films at the time that would under-perform at the box office, grossing $138,788 in the United States on opening day, averaging $342 in 406 theaters.
-It would finish out its theatrical run on October 7, with $205,842 in the United States and $816,611 internationally, with a worldwide total of $1,022,453, on a $3 million budget, making it a box office bomb.
+It would become one of several horror films at the time that would under-perform at the box office, grossing $138,788 in the United States on its opening day, averaging $342 in 406 theaters.
+It finished its theatrical run on October 7, with $205,842 in the United States and $816,611 internationally, making a worldwide total of $1,022,453, on a $3 million budget, making it a box office bomb.